tylo-zane/daa/README.md

 ### 4. Support
 *Ensuring that the anxious user gets the support they need*

-By gradually working through this guide and ensuring that every mark gets checked off, interface designers can better provide a comfortable experience for their users with anxiety.
+By gradually working through this guide and ensuring that every mark gets checked off, interface designers can provide a comfortable experience for their users with anxiety.